RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - Appeal against conviction to NSWCCA dismissed.
     - The fact that the robbery took place was not in issue.
 Bank security cameras had taken photographs showing what happened.
       - The Prosecution's case that Smith was the person who was shown in the photographs, standing near the back of the automatic teller machine, apparently keeping lookout while the co-offenders took the money.
-    - Issue: The only question for determination by the jury was ‘Is Smith the person represented in the photograph?”
+    - Issue: The only question for determination by the jury was 'Is Smith the person represented in the photograph?"
       - The police knew Smith and identified him as the person in the photographs
     - Police not eyewitnesses.
 They were just looking at the photographs.
 So what made their act of looking relevant?
 The jurors could also look at the photographs and decide, by comparing the man in the photo with Smith.
     - The Crown argued that because the police already knew Smith, they were better placed than a juror, and that is what makes the police evidence relevant.